neuronsimulator/nrn/docs/coreneuron/compatibility.rst

       ...

     Technically, this mod file is thread safe as we don't have any race condition.
-But due to ``VERBATIM`` block this mod file is assumed non thread safe and hence we have to explicitly specify `THREADSAFE` keywork in the beginning NEURON block as:
+But due to ``VERBATIM`` block this mod file is assumed non thread safe and hence we have to explicitly specify `THREADSAFE` keywork in the beginning of the ``NEURON`` block as:

     .. code-block:: c++